jawahar-shazab/docs/docs/api.md

 POST /v1/businessAccounts/
 ```

-Creates a new business account in the system.
+This API creates a new business account in the system.
+It is used to register a new entity, enabling access to business-related services and resources.

 #### 2. Get Business Accounts